TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 Read :ref:`how to instantiate <database-connection-instantiation>` a connection with the connection pool.

-The first argument is the table name, the second argument is a list of :sql:`AND` combined :sql:`WHERE` conditions as an array, the third argument specifies the quoting of :sql:`WHERE` values.
-There is a pattern ;)
+Arguments of the :php:`delete()` method:

+1. The name of the table.
+Required.
+2. The delete criteria as an array of key/value pairs.
+The key is the field name, the value is the value.
+In SQL they are mapped in a :sql:`WHERE` keyword combined with :sql:`AND`.
+Required.
+3. Specify how single values are quoted.
+Similar to :ref:`insert()
+    <database-connection-insert>`; if omitted, everything will be quoted
+    to strings.
+Optional.

+The method returns the number of deleted rows.
+If something goes wrong, a :php:`\Doctrine\DBAL\Exception` is thrown.

 ..  note::
     TYPO3 uses a "soft delete" approach for many tables.
 Instead of deleting a